xsery/cursed.github.io/index.md

 ## ART Concept

-The character inspiration from anime is  young witch, on her mandatory year of independent life, finds fitting into a new community difficult while she supports herself by running an air courier service.
+The character inspiration from an anime's  young witch on her mandatory year of independent life, finds fitting into a new community difficult while she supports herself by running an air courier service.
 She is thirteen-year-old trainee witch Kiki leaves home with her familiar spirit, a talking black cat named Jiji.
 She flies on her broomstick to the port city of Koriko.

 ![Cursed](https://raw.githubusercontent.com/xsery/cursed.github.io/gh-pages/banner-cursed.png)